+In a medium bowl, whisk together corn masa harina, baking powder, and kosher salt.
 In a stand mixer fitted with the paddle attachment, beat the lard on medium to medium-high speed until smooth and fluffy, 3–5 minutes.

 Once all the masa has been added, slowly pour in the remaining broth in a steady stream, mixing continuously until the dough is soft, smooth, and spreadable—similar to thick hummus.